hamBan/Distributed-Database-with-Sharding-and-WAL/README.md

-# Scalable Sharded Database System
+# Distributed Database with Sharding and WAL

 ## Overview